ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.9
+  - Fixed a bug that cause crash when drawing string.
 - 0.1.8
   - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.7